-Those are a pair of headphones that were designed to listen to music while you are running or doing activities in general and still to be able to hear what’s going around you.
+Those are a pair of bone conduction headphones that were designed to listen to music while you are running or doing activities in general and still to be able to hear what’s going around you.

 If there’s no noise isolation how it will benefit people with tinnitus?

 The ideology of those bone conduction headphones revolves around using the bone conduction system to send music through the ear canal, directly to the inner ear without blocking them outright, meaning the sound won’t be boomy and high, it will feel like nice slow background music, perfect for tinnitus.

 Their uncanny design doesn’t mean they are not comfortable, they weigh only 25 grams and can easily fit in your palm, making them quite light and easy on the head.

 They are available in blue eclipse color, cosmic black, lunar grey, and solar red.
 These bone conduction headphones for tinnitus are made of a silicone material that looks quite nice and has that smooth feeling, rated IP67 for dust and water resistance, meaning it can easily survive up to 1 meter of water for at least 30 mins.